sanaazizuk/london-property-market-analysis/README.md

 ## Recommendations

-Treat outer east and outer south east London as the growth story rather than the affordable alternative.
+Treat outer east and outer south east London as the growth story rather than as the affordable alternative.
 Havering, Bexley, Sutton, and Barking and Dagenham delivered the strongest ten year returns in the city while remaining the cheapest entry points, which is a materially different proposition to the one usually presented about these areas.

 Look at prime central London as a separate market with separate drivers.
 Four central boroughs declined over a decade in which the rest of the city grew, and any citywide model that treats London as a single market will misprice both halves.
 The decline is consistent with tax and international demand pressures specific to the top of the market rather than with anything affecting London generally.

 Plan transaction timing around stamp duty deadlines rather than around market sentiment.
 Three separate policy changes produced the same spike and collapse pattern within a month either side of the deadline, and the effect is large enough to distort any monthly metric that crosses one of those dates.
 Any analysis of a month adjacent to a stamp duty change should check volume before drawing conclusions from price.

 Quote the new build premium with its scope attached.
-The all types figure of 8 per cent and the flats only figure of 25 per cent are both derived from the same data and only one of them answers the question people are actually asking.
+The all types figure of 8 per cent and the flats only figure of 25 per cent are both derived from the same data, and only one of them answers the question people are actually asking.
 Any new build pricing decision using the lower figure would materially understate the market.

 Present the forecast as direction rather than as a number.
 Given the volatility this dataset carries, a specific projected value implies more precision than the data supports, and the honest use of this forecast is to confirm the trend remains upward rather than to predict a price.